 In the Kerio Control Administration interface, it is possible to view basic quota information for individual users (volume of transferred data and quota usage information) and statistics of network interfaces (transferred data, traffic charts).

-Detailed statistics of users, web pages and volume of transferred data are available in the firewall's web interface (Kerio StaR - see chapter 23).
+Detailed statistics of users, web pages and volume of transferred data are available in the firewall web user interface (see chapter 23).